|Job Title:||Trainee Solicitor|

 Describe your rotations to date

-Prior to commencing PPC1, I have spent five months in the Property Department and the experience which I have gained in such a short time is second to none.
-I have been involved in multiple projects and transactions at once, ranging from a residential purchase for a private client to a multi-million euro developer sale.
-As the largest department in the firm, the work is fast-paced and no two days are the same.
-My regular tasks include drafting deeds and declarations, attending closings and client meetings, and conducting research for partners and fee earners.
+Prior to commencing PPC1, I spent five months in the Property Department and the experience which I gained in such a short time was second to none.
+I was involved in multiple projects and transactions at once, ranging from a residential purchase for a private client to a multi-million euro developer sale.
+As the largest department in the firm, the work in property is fast-paced but there is great support from everyone in the department.
+My regular tasks included drafting deeds and declarations, attending closings and client meetings, and conducting research for partners and fee earners.

 As a trainee solicitor you are required to work on your own initiative and think on your feet, but the support you receive during your rotation will soon make this second nature.
-There is a strong emphasis on continuous learning and knowledge development and every trainee solicitor is given the opportunity to research and present to the department at the monthly property update meetings.
+There is a strong emphasis on continuous learning and knowledge development and every trainee solicitor is given the opportunity to research and present to their departments at monthly legal update meetings.
 Although the prospect of speaking before your colleagues can be daunting, the experience is overwhelmingly positive and is excellent practice for a future solicitor!

 Future at ByrneWallace

-As I finish my first rotation, I am looking ahead to Blackhall and the areas of law which I hope to gain experience in post-PPC1.
+As I have now finished two rotations, I am looking ahead to PPC2 and the areas of law which I have yet to gain experience in before qualification.
 As ByrneWallace is a full service firm, it offers trainee solicitors a wide-range of practice areas in which to complete their rotations, with the opportunity to work on projects with dedicated specialist teams, while also gaining an understanding of general commercial practice.
-ByrneWallace is ranked as a top tier firm for Healthcare Law by Legal 500 and, as this is where my interests currently lie, I look forward to possibly completing a rotation in this area.
+ByrneWallace is ranked as a top tier firm for Healthcare Law by Legal 500 and, having recently commenced my third rotation in the Healthcare department, I am excited to experience a totally new area of law, and to get the chance to learn from such a reputable team.